UpStride/tutorial/simple-network/README.md

     return model
 ```

-We can see that the code looks almost identical to a standard network definition in tensorflow, except from:
+We can see that the code looks almost identical to a standard network definition in TensorFlow, except from:

 - `layers.TF2Upstride`, used to convert the input tensor to the chosen `upstride_type`, and
-- `layers.Upstride2TF`, used to convert back to the standard tensorflow tensor.
+- `layers.Upstride2TF`, used to convert back to the standard TensorFlow tensor.

 For example, if we want to define a complex-valued NN, we can pass the argument `--upstride_type 1`.
 The `TF2Upstride` layer will then convert the real-valued tensors in input to complex-valued tensors, and `Upstride2TF` will convert the complex-valued tensors back to real-valued tensors for the output.
 The upstride engine supports different strategies for both `TF2Upstride` and `Upstride2TF`.
 Please refer to the engine documentation for the descriptions of these strategies.